feathersjs-ecosystem/feathers-vuex/docs/data-components.md

 ## Registering the components

-These components are automatically registered globally when using the FeathersVuex Vue plugin.
+These components are automatically registered globally when using the Feathers-Vuex Vue plugin.

 If you prefer to manually register the component, pass `{ components: false }` as options when using the FeathersVuex Vue plugin, then do the following: